gapolinario/gapolinario.github.io/_posts/2018-02-23-convert-date-and-time-to-unix-timestamp.md

-I often use the [Alert Bot][alert] on Telegram, it is very useful but when I need to send a message at a specific time, I often use and approximation.
+I often use the [Alert Bot][alert] on Telegram, it is very useful but when I need to send a message at a specific time, I often use an approximate time.

 To be more precise, run to a linux terminal and type